aus10powell/aus10powell.github.io/_posts/2023-03-01-WiseWordsofOvid.markdown

     * Quote generation using different LLMs
         * The expected challenge of hallucinations arises here particurly when the LLM was not allowed to choose which person it was quoting
         * RAG: E.g. "What did Ovid have to say about different political parties"
     * Sentence-similarity (see [Is Cosine-Similarity of Embeddings Really About Similarity?](https://arxiv.org/pdf/2403.05440.pdf)) which was most useful in weeding out totally useless chunks of text.
+However, as far as generating memorable quotes similar in concept even it was so much:
+        * **Input sentence:** Plurality should never be proposed unless needed.
+(William Occam)
+        * **Output sentence 1:** Everything should be made as simple as possible, but not simpler.
+(Albert Einstein) | 0.217 similarity using MLX LLM
+        * **Output sentence 2:** Simplicity is the ultimate sophistication. ( Leonardo da Vinci) | 0.175 similarity using MLX LLM

 * Responses:
     * RAG-based:
         * Metrics: